sakibian/project01/README.md

 # Project01 (Watch Brand)

-!We are going to design a website which containes products.
+We are going to design a website which containes products.

-#Please see the attached "project01.jpeg" file.
+Please see the attached "project01.jpeg" file.